PaloAltoNetworks/terraform-ansible-intro/docs/terraform-basics.md

   attributes can be (default is string), and can also be configured to have default values.
 When using a user variable in your plan files, they are referenced with `var` as a prefix: `"${var.hostname}"`.
-Terraform looks for variable values in the file `terraform.tfvars`.
+Terraform looks for local variable values in the file `terraform.tfvars`.

   Attribute variables are variables that reference other resources or data sources within the same plan.
 Specifying a resource attribute using an